darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 # Basic put of configuration information

-Once we have the objects we want identified we can perform operations on them,  for example if we gather the list of hosts.
+As well as getting information from the Object Model we can just as easily apply configuration to items within (assuming the account we connect with has sufficient rights),  for example if we gather the list of hosts and set a advanced option on all of them.

 ```python
 objView = content.viewManager.CreateContainerView(content.rootFolder,[vim.HostSystem],True)